 A home’s electrical system is often taken for granted, but it is a powerful tool that must be respected.
 If the system is not properly maintained, it could fall into a dangerous state for those using it.
 There are also situations in which the improper use of a power system could lead to danger.
-Common electrical hazards at home include improper use of extension cords and power strips, poor wiring, appliances near water sources, and unprotected electrical outlets.
+A common electrical safety inspection can identify electrical hazards at home including poor wiring, appliances near water sources, unprotected electrical outlets, and the improper use of extension cords and power strips.
 In many cases, these situations will be obvious if you look for them.

 Knowing where the dangers lie with these systems is half the battle.
 In many cases, the reason behind a fault or issue with an electrical system is simply because the user didn’t fully understand what they were doing.
 There are a surprising number of people who aren’t aware of the dangers of overloading a power strip, for example.
 Others might not be aware that using water to quell an electrical fire can do more harm than good.
 By making these issues more commonly understood, they can be avoided easily.

 For commercial installations, a Field Safety Representative will have to issue the inspection.
 A Field Safety Representative has gone through the necessary steps to earn accreditation as such, which include work as an electrical installer under the appropriate credentials and passing an exam to receive a certificate.
 A safety officer must also inspect new installations in a residential home, and an initial inspection must be done before the system is connected to a power source.
 A final inspection after connection to a source is required as well.

 Book an Electrical Safety Inspection